-When a dissatisfied client sues over a mistake made by your business, professional liability insurance can cover your legal expenses, including the cost of hiring a lawyer.
+When a dissatisfied client sues over a mistake made by your business, professional liability insurance can cover the cost of legal defense, including the cost of hiring a lawyer.

 Sometimes a simple mistake can cause one of your clients to lose money.
 When a client sues over an error made by your business, professional liability insurance can help pay for your legal defense costs and more.

 Example: An accountant incorrectly enters a company’s financial transactions into a spreadsheet, which leads to inaccurate budget projections.
 When the budget falls short, the company traces the mistake to the accountant and files a lawsuit.
 The accountant’s professional liability policy covers the cost of hiring a lawsuit and the eventual settlement.

 If your business promises to provide a service and fails to deliver, a client could sue – especially if it negatively impacts the client’s bottom line.